holohup/digester/README.md

 #### 1) Take a look

-Its latest version is already running http://ondeletecascade.ru:5001/ and every action can be performed there, the fixtures are preloaded.
+Its latest version is already running at http://ondeletecascade.ru:5001/ and every action can be performed there, the fixtures are preloaded.
 The instance will keep running for some time, but no guarantees on how long it will last.

 You can also copy the project and run it on your PC or server: